Author: Jarod Bona

 Maybe everyone really is conspiring against you?
-If they are competitors—that is, they have a horizontal relationship—they may be committing a per se antitrust violation.
+If they are competitors with each other—that is, if they have a horizontal relationship—they may be committing a per se antitrust violation.

 A group boycott occurs when two or more persons or entities conspire to restrict the ability of someone from competing.
 This is sometimes called a concerted refusal to deal, which unlike a standard refusal to deal requires, not surprisingly, two or more people or entities.

 A group boycott can create per se antitrust liability.
 But the per se rule is applied to group boycotts like it is applied to tying claims, which means only sometimes.
 By contrast, horizontal price-fixing, market allocation, and bid-rigging claims are almost always per se antitrust violations.

 We receive many calls and messages about potential group boycott actions.
 This is probably the most frustrating type of antitrust conduct to experience as a victim.
 Companies often feel blocked from competing in their market.
 They might be the victim of marketplace bullying.

 You can also read our Bona Law article on five questions you should ask about possible group boycotts.

 Many antitrust violations, like price-fixing, tend to hurt a lot of people a little bit.
 A price-fixing scheme may increase prices ten percent, for example.
-Price-fixing victims feel the pain, but it is diffused.
-Typically either the government or plaintiff class-action attorneys have the biggest incentive to pursue these claims.
+Price-fixing victims feel the pain, but it is diffused pain among many.
+Typically either the government antitrust authorities or plaintiff class-action attorneys have the biggest incentive to pursue these claims.

-Group boycott activity, however, is usually directed toward one or very few victims.
+Perpetrators of group-boycott activity, by contrast, usually direct their action toward one or very few victims.
 The harm is not diffused; it is concentrated.
 And it is often against a competitor that is just trying to establish itself in the market.
 The victim is often a company that seeks to disrupt the market, creating a threat to the established players.
 This is common.

 Group boycott activity often occurs when someone new enters a market with a different or better idea or way of doing business.
 The current competitors—who like things just the way they are—band together to use their joint power to keep the enterprising competitor from succeeding, i.e. stealing their customers.